 - Tinned tomatoes

 I still can't believe the smell when the four ingredients combine.
-This has now become my go-to tomato sauce; I love the original but this one is so different and delicious.
-Once you add the cheese and cream it gets even better but I like the sauce just as much without.
-The original recipe uses a lot of double cream and cheese which I always reduce (and often omit) because it's very rich.
+This has now become my go-to tomato sauce as it's so different and delicious.
+Once you add cheese and cream it gets even better but I like the sauce just as much without.

-I know anchovies are a controversial ingredient but even Colin, who can just about tolerate them, loved the sauce and it just wouldn't be the same without them.
+I know anchovies are a controversial ingredient but even Colin, who can just about tolerate them, loves the sauce and it just wouldn't be the same without them.

-The recipe demands that only anchovies of the best quality are used, i.e. salted and from an Italian deli, but I think (good) tinned anchovies are fine.
-Out of interest I bought deli anchovies but apart from the price I couldn't tell the difference.
-The best ones I've found come in jars from Tesco and are salted, silvery pink in colour and originate from Morocco.
-Anchovies freeze nicely too so you can probably use one jar for several batches of sauce.
+The recipe demands that only anchovies of the best quality are used, i.e. salted and from an Italian deli, but my palate isn't that delicate and I think tinned anchovies are fine.
+Anchovies freeze nicely so you can use one jar for several batches of sauce.

-- Place a saucepan over a medium heat and add the olive oil.
+- Place a saucepan over a medium heat and add 1 tablespoon of olive oil.

 - If using salted anchovies rinse them to remove the salt.

-- Gently fry the garlic for a minute or two then add the rosemary and anchovies.
+- Gently fry 1 large clove of garlic for a minute then add 1 tablespoon of chopped rosemary and 4-6 anchovies.
 The anchovies will quickly break up and melt.

-- After a minute add the tin of tomatoes to the saucepan and once the sauce starts to bubble turn the heat down.
-Simmer for around 30 - 40 minutes to allow the sauce to thicken.
+- After the garlic, rosemary and anchovies start to look like a paste, add a tin of tomatoes to the saucepan and once the sauce starts to bubble turn the heat down.
+Simmer for around 30 - 40 minutes to allow the sauce to reduce and thicken.

-- Once the sauce has reduced, turn the heat off and add the cream (if using) and grated cheese.
-Add the pasta to the saucepan and stir well to coat.
+- Once the sauce is ready turn the heat off and add the cream and grated cheese (if using).
+Add the pasta and broccoli to the sauce and stir well to coat.
 Serve straightaway.